What is in this Leaflet?

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
 Some medicines may interfere with Sandoz Ibuprofen Plus Codeine.
 These include:

 - medicines used to help you relax, sleep or relieve anxiety, such as barbiturates and sedatives.

 - warfarin or other medicines used to stop blood clots or thin the blood

-- medicines that are used to treat high blood pressure eg diuretics (fluid tablets) or heart problems
+- medicines that are used to treat high blood pressure eg diuretics (fluid tablets)

 - medicines used to treat diarrhoea (eg. kaolin, pectin, loperamide)